-When looking at the foot print of the Peleton vs. Proform exercise bike, we do see that the Proform bike is considerably bigger.
-You’ll be over 17 inches longer, so if you are exercising in a small space, this could become a consideration for you.
-It’s only an inch wider, so not much extra in that direction.
+When looking at the foot print of the Peleton vs. Proform exercise bike, we do see that the Proform bike is a reasonable amount longer.
+It’s not a huge gap, and really a matter of mere inches, but if you are exercising in a small space, this could become a consideration for you.

 Most people should fit both quite easily, but it still is worth mentioning nevertheless.

 Next up we need to consider the frame of the bike.
 Both exercise bikes are made from high quality steel, so there shouldn’t be much difference between them in terms of their overall durability.

 The frame of the bike is a consideration point because this can impact how stable and durable it feels, so both bikes should have no issues with this.

 Now let’s consider the resistance levels.
 The resistance on both bikes is magnetic, which will ensure a smooth and quiet ride.
 On the Peloton Bike we have a control knob that adjusts on a 0-100 percentage-based scale, which is the norm when looking at most traditional indoor cycling bikes.
 By comparison the Proform has its resistance blocked out into 22 steps.
 In the real world there are two schools of thought here and neither are really wrong.
 With 22 steps you will notice a tangible difference between each resistance level.
 With a control knob, you’ll have less precise control over adjustment, but you’ll also have the freedom to dial in a more exact resistance setting that feels comfortable.